TollyH/AssEmbly/Documentation/ReferenceManual/ReferenceManual.md

 ### Return Values

 The `RET` instruction can also take an optional operand to return a value.
-Return values can be registers, literals, labels, or pointers, and are stored in `rrv`.
+Return values can be registers, literals, or data in memory, and are stored in `rrv`.
 As with fast pass parameters, return values are always 64-bits/8 bytes.
 The exact behaviour and usage of the register can be found in its part of the registers section.

 Here is the above example for fast calling adapted to use return values: